Traci Donnelly

 Co-Founder and Chief Financial & Administrative Officer

-Before his current roles, Steve was Vice President Finance at Phoenix House, where he led strategic initiatives and managed an annual budget of $100 million.
+Before his current roles, Steve was Vice President of Finance at Phoenix House, where he led strategic initiatives and managed an annual budget of $100 million.
 He also oversaw adolescent residential and outpatient programs across New York.
 His career reflects decades of commitment to fiscal stewardship and infrastructure development.

 Steve holds an MBA in Accounting and Management from New York University.
 His work is dedicated to securing resources, fostering innovation, and driving systemic change to better serve under-resourced communities nationwide.